 The best solution to this is to maintain a proper weight.

 A rule of thumb for eating habits are…do not eat more calories than you consume.
 Don’t go one single day without doing something extra and physical for at least 30 minutes per day.
 This can be three ten-minute walks.
 Or 30 minutes of vigorous aerobics, or 12 minutes of weight lifting and 18 minutes of walking.

 6: Don’t worry, be happy.
 A happy outlook appears to trigger the release of endorphins.
-Endorphins relax the cardiovascular system and cytokines which alert the immune system to pay attention in detecting abnormalities like cancer cells.
+Endorphins relax the cardiovascular system and cytokines which alert the immune system to pay attention to detecting abnormalities like cancer cells.
 Listen carefully to yourself.
 If you have put yourself down since childhood, over a lifetime, negative subliminal messages can take their toll by turning you into a pessimist.
 Spend one week writing down the phrases you use in your “self-talk.”
 Chances are you will find that you repeat a dozen or so phrases over and over again that reinforce that negative image.
 If you know about them, you can change them.
 Outer beauty and inner joy go hand in hand.

 Here are a few quick tips for increasing joy, hope, and optimism that will work no matter what your age:

-Make a list of at least 50 great things that happen to you every day.
+-Make a list of at least 50 great things that happen to you every day.

-Laugh a lot.
+-Laugh a lot.
 You’ll heal your body and your mind.

-Discover a new challenge each month.
+-Discover a new challenge each month.

-Try meditating for just five minutes each day.
+-Try meditating for just five minutes each day.

 7: Sex After 50 – Ha!
 How many of you jumped ahead to this section?